briandrum/codes.forchagrin.com/_chapters/chapter-711-peddlers-and-canvassers.md

 ## 711.04   Application for license

-Each applicant for a Peddler’s license shall furnish the Chief of Police with the following information on forms provided by the Village:
+Each applicant for a Peddler's license shall furnish the Chief of Police with the following information on forms provided by the Village:

 1. _(a)_ Name, age and physical description of the applicant and provide a valid